Save Up to 50% On Beauty Products at SkinStore's Presidents' Day Sale

-SkinStore Presidents' Day Sale: Enjoy Up to 50% Off Elizabeth Arden, REN Skincare, NuFace and More
+SkinStore Presidents' Day Sale: Save Up to 50% On Best-Selling Beauty and Skincare Products

 SkinStore is here to help us tame our dry winter skin.
 The beauty retailer has kicked off its President's Day Sale, and the sales are better than we could have imagined.
-For a limited time, you can save 25% on best-selling beauty brands like StriVectin, Dr. Brandt and Kate Somerville when you enter code PRESIDENT at checkout.
+For a limited time, you can save 25% on best-selling beauty brands like StriVectin, Dr. Brandt and Elizabeth Arden when you enter code PRESIDENT at checkout.

 You can also save up to 50% off on various beauty products, including moisturizers, serums and more from all your favorite brands.
-Those who spend more than $130 (which, with deals this good it shouldn't be difficult!) will receive a 7-Piece Beauty Bag (worth $89) for free with purchase.
+Those who spend more than $130 (which, with deals this good it shouldn't be difficult!) will receive a 7-Piece Beauty Bag (worth $89) for free with purchase during the Presidents' Day Sale.

 Lastly, shoppers can also get up to 25% off on clean beauty products and huge additional savings on select products like 25% off Christophe Robin hair products.